 Pricing and Packaging Online Backup:

-- Depending on the niche you’ve chosen to work with, list the services you’re going to offer: Obviously you will offer backup and restore, but will you install and configure the backup for the customers?
+- Depending on the niche you’ve chosen to work with, list the services you’re going to offer: Obviously you will offer backup and restore, but will you install and configure the cloud backup for the customers?
 Will you restore the data for them?
 Will you be checking the backups daily?
-If you choose to use the WholesaleBackup platform, much of these value-added features will be present so you can easily package value-added services to your offerings.
+If you choose to use the WholesaleBackup platform, much of these value-added features will be present, so you can easily package value-added services to your offerings.

 - Choose a metric for pricing your online backup.
 Most of the industry uses GB stored for the customer, but this can actually cause some confusion for the customer and may increase the number of questions you get during billing.
-Some platforms, like WholesaleBackup, offer billing metrics like the amount of data selected for backup, which is a very simple and easy metric to use for billing.
+Some platforms, like WholesaleBackup, offer billing metrics like the amount of data selected for cloud backup, which is a very simple and easy metric to use for billing.

 - Choose an initial price: there are many price points out there, so use your knowledge of them, plus the value-added services that you’re offering, to come up with a price point.
 You will likely refine this over time, but it will allow you to get started.

 - Be clear about what you’re offering on your marketing materials and website, so your customers will understand the value of what you’re offering, especially how it relates to their business data and offering peace of mind.

 - Billing at a small scale can be done by hand or using QuickBooks online, especially if you’re going to accept credit cards (always a great idea).
 Set up an account, and *only* put the credit card numbers into that system – do NOT even write them down temporarily!

 - Your backup system should provide you with billing metrics monthly, so you can easily bill.
 WholesaleBackup has everything you need, including customer-specific billing tokens, accessible from the WholesaleBackup Server’s storage tab , that can be downloaded to excel for easy import into a billing system.